McDavid3000/xmlToCsv-techtest/techtest/README.md

 - XML file read in
 - Data processed and checked according to specifications
 - CSV file written and named accordingly, with header and trailer
+- Automated tests written for ProcessData class
 - Tested manually

 ## What wasn't done

-- Automated tests

 ## What would be done with more time

-- Automated testing of processData.js especially
-- Refactor processData.js into a class
-- Improve error handling and reporting.
-Currently just using console logs.
+- Improve error handling and reporting to be more granlar i.e. reports specific issue with respect to data.
 - Program currently fails if even just one data block is invalid.
 Depending on business requirements, this could be changed to simply discard/report the invalid block and continue writing valid blocks
 - Currently iterating over data numerous times througout program.
-This could be made more efficient.
+This could be made more efficient, although maybe at the cost of code readability and modularity.
 - Data currently checked right before file write.
 Ideally the program would catch invalid data before getting this far.
-- CSV file may not be entirely as per technical specifications.
-Would check this.
+- Investigate a more direct way of reading and processing XML that does not require conversion to JSON and/or array
+- Investigate other testing suites
+- Review variable names to ensure consistent conventions